Kadoba/gamework/README.md

 Clears a `task` of all of its subtasks.

 **continueSequence** (`task`, `time`)
 Continues a `task's` sequence regardless if the halt task is still active or not.
-If a value for `time` is set then the next queued task's update callback is immediately triggered with _time_ being used as delta time.
+If the `time` parameter has a value then the next task in the sequence has its update callback immediately triggered with _time_ being used as delta time.
 If you have a halt task continue the sequence during it's update then it can be useful to pass on the remaining delta time for precise timing.

 **countSequence** (`task`)
 Returns the number of queued subtasks in a `task's` sequence.

 **countSubtasks** (`task`)
-Returns the number of subtasks a `task` has.
+Returns the number of subtasks that a `task` has.

 **getDelegate** (`task`)
 Returns the `task's` delegate.